 SunHe’s art is an expression of the human existence and her paintings reflect her life in color.
 Quite literally, one can view the work over time and see the changes in color and style that correspond with her stage in a continuous transformation.
 The pieces come together and form a mosaic, capturing the essence of her memories, each picture bearing a different feeling for a different time, a different circumstance.
 They display the raw and authentic relationships of this world, reminding us of our intimate emotional needs.
 Her works delve into the soulful dilemmas that are born from our desire to feel alive.
 Pain and Pleasure, Loneliness and Love.
 Reminding us that our art is our freedom.
 Our longings, fantasies and dreams allow us to escape the cages of reality and join a poetic existence.

-The story of my growth as an artist in the past nine years in NYC: It takes place from initially restarting my career as an artist, to meeting tremendous individuals in the art world that have inspired me over the years, and even to how I believed my work and I would influence the prominent art figure Jeffrey Deitch to rethink the definitions of High Art in the contemporary art market of today.
+The story of my growth as an artist from 2007 to 2018 in NYC: It takes place from initially restarting my career as an artist, to meeting tremendous individuals in the art world that have inspired me over the years, and even to how I believed my work and I would influence the prominent art figure Jeffrey Deitch to rethink the definitions of High Art in the contemporary art market of today.
 To read more click the link above